-Until Apple Music streaming comes directly to your Apple Watch with cellule, adding MP3s to your Apple Watch is your best course of action if you want to pair it with some AirPods for music.
+Apple Music streaming now comes directly to your Apple Watch thanks to cellular support on the Series 3.
+But adding MP3s to your Apple Watch is still your best course of action if you want to pair it with some AirPods for music.
 You'll need to head over to the companion Watch app, then over to the Music section.

 Here, you'll see a couple options.
 You can have a couple of ever-updating playlists automatically sync music to your Watch when it's charging.
 You can also manually add in songs by artist, album and playlist just below that.
 Thankfully, Apple has made this process much, much easier than before.
 Previously, you had to create a playlist first before syncing over any music.

 Get the full details: How to add music to your Apple Watch

 Of course, you should get a good pair of Bluetooth headphones to listen to the music.
 AirPods work best.
 In fact, when you start playing a song on your Watch and there's no Bluetooth headphone connected it'll throw up a little pop-up box asking you to sync some headphones.